 One of the puzzles in the PGA Tour world is caddy earnings.
 Many believe PGA Tour caddies receive a weekly salary and 10 percent of their players’ winnings.
 However, that’s only sometimes true today.
-Let’s delve into how much caddies make and identify which ones are likely to thrive financially.
+Let’s delve into how much do caddies make and identify which ones are likely to thrive financially.

 Quick insights:

-• Caddies go beyond mere carriers of pro golfers’ clubs; they analyze the course, provide guidance, and effectively mentor their players throughout each hole.
+- Caddies go beyond mere carriers of pro golfers’ clubs; they analyze the course, provide guidance, and effectively mentor their players throughout each hole.

-• Within the PGA, caddies usually earn a weekly wage ranging from $1,500 to $4,000.
+- Within the PGA, caddies usually earn a weekly wage ranging from $1,500 to $4,000.

-• Upon their player’s success in cutting, achieving a position, or winning a tournament, a caddie typically earns a gratuity in proportion to the winnings.
+- Upon their player’s success in cutting, achieving a position, or winning a tournament, a caddie typically earns a gratuity in proportion to the winnings.

-• Remarkably, certain caddies of top PGA players have amassed millions within a brief timeframe.
+- Remarkably, certain caddies of top PGA players have amassed millions within a brief timeframe.

 How Much Do Caddies Make?